calvin2601/shinyhuntingswsh/README.md

 The aim of this script is to provide a safety net so that you won't miss a Shiny Pokemon.

-It essentially measures the time when the
+It essentially measures the time when the text box saying that you have met a wild pokemon disappears to when the text box saying that you have sent out your own pokemon to battle.